debevv/camellia/README.md

 func ValuesToJSON(path string) (string, error)
 ```

-- The extended one, carrying the all the properties of each Entry.
+- **Extended**: carrying the all the properties of each Entry.
 The format was created to accommodate any future addition of useful metadata:

 ```json
 {